 We highly recommend that anything you want to connect that is not mobile, (desktop computer, game console, streaming box or TV), be connected using the Ethernet Ports in your room.
 There are only a limited number of Ethernet Ports in the rooms, but you should use what's available.
 There are generally two ports in every bedroom, the data jacks will be grey.
 Non grey jacks are usually phone jacks, you can connect a land-line phone there, but not a computer.
 Especially for streaming movies/online gaming etc. you will probably be happier with the wired connection.
 The wireless speed and reliability varies a lot depending on how many devices are connected to the closest Access Point.
-Gameboxes, TVs and streaming boxes are generally recognized by SafeConnect and passed right through.
-Computers, (MACs and PCs), will need to do the SafeConnect login and install.
 More information here.

-All PCs on the ResNet are required to have an Anti-virus program installed, updated and running.
-The Office of Information Technology Services provides Symantec Endpoint Protection Antivirus at http://antivirus.unl.edu/unl-antivirus This is paid for from your tech fees, so keep that in mind if you've only got a trial version of your current Antivirus.
+All PCs on the ResNet are recommended to have an Anti-virus program installed, updated and running.
+The Office of Information Technology Services provides Cortex XDR Antivirus at http://antivirus.unl.edu/ This is paid for from your tech fees, so keep that in mind if you've only got a trial version of your current Antivirus.
 There are many other perfectly fine Antivirus products that are offered for free.
-Among them, Windows Defender, (built into Windows8), AVG-free and Avast.
+Among them, Windows Defender, AVG-free and Avast.
 Any of these will qualify.

 There are many things in life that you pay for whether you use them or not.
 Among these things at the University are programs and software that we have special licenses that are available to students.
 These are paid for out of your Tech Fees, so while there is no additional cost to use them, they are not really free.
 But if you aren't aware of them, you'll never use them and get your money's worth.
 Here are the primary offerings for students, especially those living in the Residence Halls.